Get a quote on Product Insurance

 - Devise a new PR campaign to restore your brand’s image

-Product Recall Insurance can cover these costs and more, protecting you from the unexpected financial burden of a product recall.
+Product Recall Insurance can cover recall costs and more, offering financial protection from the unexpected burden of a product recall.
 This type of insurance is especially necessary for businesses that work with food, electronics, children’s toys, or any type of merchandise that could cause bodily harm or property damage.
-And for smaller businesses that may not have the finances to address a large recall event, Product Recall Insurance could mean the difference between staying in business and filing for bankruptcy.
+And for smaller businesses that may not have the finances to address a large recall event, a Product Recall policy could mean the difference between staying in business and filing for bankruptcy.

 - A toy company sells a doll that is found to have a dangerous wire poking out of its arm socket.
 The U.S. Consumer Protection Safety Commission (CPSC) orders the company to recall the product.
-Thousands of dolls are spread throughout the United States, and the aforementioned company is forced to pay for their shipping and storage.
+Thousands of dolls are spread throughout the United States, and the aforementioned company is forced to pay for their storage and shipping costs.

 Do I need Product Recall Insurance?

 If you run a business where an error in your product may cause harm to a consumer, then it may be wise to purchase Product Recall Insurance.
-If you think that as a smaller company you are less exposed to product recall risk, keep in mind that one-third of product recalls are reported by businesses with five or fewer employees.
-Types of companies that benefit the most from Product Recall Insurance include:
+If you think that as a smaller company you are less liable to product recall risk exposures, keep in mind that one-third of product recalls are reported by businesses with five or fewer employees.
+Types of companies that benefit the most from Product Recall Coverage include:

 - Children’s toy manufacturers.
 These items might be placed in children’s mouths, meaning that problems like a high concentration of lead paint can result in illness.